flowbased/fbp-diff/doc/braindump.md

 # Applying diffs

-The dual to a `diff` command is `patch`.
+The inverse to a `diff` command is `patch`.
 Could we store/output our diffs in a way they can be applied as a patch?
-That would allow to apply the change of one git commit (which only stores textual differences) to another version of a graph.
+Would allow to apply the change of one git commit (which only stores textual differences) to another version of a graph.
 It could also assist in automated merge handling, as a textual merge conflict might resolve as a FBP diff+patch.

 Some changes might also apply to other, similar graphs: Starting to look more like general refactoring support.